Dr Matthew Woolgar

 Student education

-My teaching currently spans across the international history of the twentieth century, with a particular focus on the global Cold War.
+My teaching currently spans across the international history of the twentieth century.

-I also welcome enquiries for postgraduate research supervision for projects addressing the following: Indonesia; Southeast Asia; the Cold War; communism; authoritarianism; political violence; social movements; labour history; human rights.
+I also welcome enquiries for postgraduate research supervision for projects addressing the following: Southeast Asia; Indonesia; the Cold War; social movements; environmental activism & policy; inter-ethnic relations; authoritarianism; political violence; human rights.